billhennessy/blog-chunky/content/post/2018/2018-09-01-jim-towey-is-confused.markdown

 Jim Towey must be wrong.

 Catholics and all Christians are called to fight injustice, whether the injustice is perpetrated by the pope, a common criminal, or Mother Teresa.
-If Archbishop Vigano's testimony is truthful regarding what the pope knew and when he knew it, reasonable people must conclude that the current pope is an unfit steward of Christ's church.
+If Archbishop Viganó's testimony is truthful regarding what the pope knew and when he knew it, reasonable people must conclude that the current pope is an unfit steward of Christ's church.
 And they are required to say so.

-Mr. Towey surely does believe in moral relativism, but his arguments on the Vigano letter look like moral relativism. _Dorum Veritatis_ was directed at theologians demanding change to doctrine and dogma.
-Vigano's letter demands the church practice its doctrine and dogma.
-In other words, Vigano simply wants the pope to practice what he preaches.
+Mr. Towey surely does believe in moral relativism, but his arguments on the Viganó letter look like moral relativism. _Dorum Veritatis_ was directed at theologians demanding change to doctrine and dogma.
+Viganó's letter demands the church practice its doctrine and dogma.
+In other words, Viganó simply wants the pope to practice what he preaches.
 Surely, Cardinal Ratzinger would not want his document used as justification for hypocrisy and silence at injustices and crimes committed by high and visible church officials.

 I believe Mr. Towey is truthful in wanting to "defend Peter, not simply Francis."
-What he seems to be missing is that, if Francis did what Vigano's alleges, then it is Francis who is attacking Peter, not Vigano.
+What he seems to be missing is that, if Francis did what Viganó's alleges, then it is Francis who is attacking Peter, not Viganó.

-And if Vigano had not published his testimony publicly, the injustices revealed in his letter would never be resolved.
+And if Viganó had not published his testimony publicly, the injustices revealed in his letter would never be resolved.
 I can't believe that's what Mr. Towey wants.
 Nor can I believe that Mr. Towey trusts the church hierarchy to right its own wrongs in private.
 The church has had 30 years to fix this problem and remove the tumor that caused it, but the hierarchy has failed miserably.